-NO2 diffusion tube monitoring results have been bias corrected for 2003 and 2004.
 Nitrogen Dioxide concentrations recorded by the diffusion tubes indicate that Nitrogen Dioxide concentrations currently comply with the annual mean Air Quality Strategy objective at all measurement locations.
-Guidance provided by DEFRA (Review and Assessment: Pollutant-Specific Guidance, LAQM.
-TG(03), indicates that NO2 concentrations will further reduce by the target date of 31st December 2005.

-Tables 1 & 2 in Appendix B, list the results for NO2 diffusion tubes during 2003 and 2004.
+Tables 1 to 4 in Appendix B, list the results for NO_2 diffusion tubes during 2003 to 2006.